czuhajster/traefik-no-docker-socket/README.md

-# Traefik in Docker Compose with no access to docker socket
+# Traefik with no docker socket

 A simple example of a docker-compose setup for traefik without giving traefik access to the docker socket.